 The audit and finance committee assists the Board of Directors in fulfilling its oversight responsibilities relating to the financial reporting process, the systems of internal accounting and financial controls, and the independent audit of the consolidated financial statements.
-In performing its functions, the audit and finance committee acts only in an oversight capacity and necessarily relies on the work and assurances of management, which has the primary responsibility for the consolidated financial statements, and the independent public accountants who in their report express an opinion on the conformity of the audited annual consolidated financial statements with generally accepted accounting principles.
+In performing its functions, the audit and finance committee acts only in an oversight capacity and necessarily relies on the work and assurances of management, which has the primary responsibility for the consolidated financial statements, and the independent public accountants, who in their report express an opinion on the conformity of the annual audited consolidated financial statements with accounting principles generally accepted in the United States of America.

-As members of the audit and finance committee we have reviewed and discussed with management the audited consolidated financial statements for the fiscal year ended December 31, 2000.
-In addition, we have reviewed and discussed with KPMG LLP, the independent public accountants who are responsible for expressing an opinion on the conformity of those audited consolidated financial statements with generally accepted accounting principles, their judgment as to the quality, not just the acceptability, of the accounting practices and other matters as are required to be discussed by the independent public accountants with the audit and finance committee under generally accepted auditing standards including the matters required to be discussed by Statement on Auditing Standards No. 61.
+As members of the audit and finance committee we have reviewed and discussed with management the audited consolidated financial statements for the fiscal year ended December 31, 2001.
+In addition, we have reviewed and discussed with KPMG LLP, our independent public accountants, their judgment as to the quality, not just the acceptability, of the accounting practices and other matters as are required to be discussed by the independent public accountants with the audit and finance committee under generally accepted auditing standards including the matters required to be discussed by Statement on Auditing Standards No. 61.